 Healthy fats can improve heart health.
 By diligently using keto diet meal plans, you will be able to reduce the level of “bad” blood cholesterol.
 One research study established that those who use this kind of diet usually end up with “good” cholesterol.

 PCOS is an endocrine disorder that enlarges the ovaries.
 Taking a high-carb diet will facilitate the development of cysts, which causes the ovaries to grow.
 Conversely, taking a low-carb diet such as the ketogenic diet can significantly reduce the symptoms of PCOS.
 Keto-friendly foods enhance weight loss, hormonal aid balance, improve the level of fasting insulin, and luteinizing hormone.
 All these effects usually lead to enhanced PCOS symptoms.

 The Ketogenic diet is generally safe.
 However, there are high chances that users may experience adverse side effects initially.
 This usually occurs as the body transitions from using glycogen to fats as the source of fuel.
 A low-carb diet such as this causes typically “keto-flu” which has symptoms such as:

 - Increased hunger pangs

 - Reduced physical performance

 Using the keto diet can help you to attain your wellness goals.
 Consuming keto-friendly foods lead to better heart health, brain function, weight loss, and improved general wellbeing.
 Even so, consumers need to be careful.
-This is because keto normally leads to side effects such as the keto flu.
-However, this flu normally occurs during the initial use of this diet before subsiding after a few days.
+This is because keto leads typically to side effects such as the keto flu.
+However, this flu generally occurs during the first use of this diet before subsiding after a few days.